Aziz and Parin Dossa Endowed Essay Prize in Islamic and Muslim Studies

 - Application is made on the online Grad Awards, Application and Adjudication System (GA3) and must be accompanied by:

 - one copy of the essay, with a short 150 word abstract

 - one letter of reference from a faculty member familiar with the applicant’s paper

-- The completed application and all supporting documents must be received by the Director, Centre for the Comparative Study of Muslim Societies and Cultures (CCSMSC) in the Department of History at SFU.
+- The completed application and all supporting documents must be received by the Director, Centre for Comparative Muslim Studies (CCMS), in the Department of History at SFU.

 - If two prize winners are identified, the nomination package will identify 1st and 2nd prizewinners, and what proportion of the available amount will be awarded to each.
 If a suitable candidate is not identified, the prize may be awarded in a subsequent term or year.

-- The award will be granted by the Dean of Graduate Studies on behalf of the Senate Graduate Awards Adjudication Committee, on the nomination of the Director, Centre for the Comparative Study of Muslim Societies and Cultures.
+- The award will be granted by the Dean of Graduate Studies on behalf of the Senate Graduate Awards Adjudication Committee, on the nomination of the Director, Centre for Comparative Muslim Studies.